shubhamay09/IntelliRehab-Physiotherapy/README.md

 ## Inspiration

-IntelliRehab-Physiotherapy was created to address the challenges patients face during post-surgery or joint injury rehabilitation.
-Correct posture and exercise form usually require constant supervision by physiotherapists, which can be **costly and time-consuming**.
+IntelliRehab-Physiotherapy addresses challenges faced by patients undergoing **post-surgery or joint injury rehabilitation**.
+Maintaining correct posture usually requires frequent supervision, which is **costly and time-consuming**.

-This project provides a **smart, accessible solution** for monitoring exercises, tracking progress, and receiving **real-time corrective feedback**, reducing the need for continuous supervision.
+This project provides a **smart, accessible solution** for monitoring exercises, tracking progress, and receiving **real-time corrective feedback**.

 ---